 And so with the advent of a virtual space where accountability is all too often non-existent, the darkest parts of the real world—harassment, rape threats, child abuse — all moved onto the internet.
 In the “real world” (an increasingly amorphous concept, but that’s a topic for another day), we are generally held accountable for our behavior, whereas online we are responsible only to ourselves.
 And sometimes, we cannot be trusted.

 Facebook Live is a recent example.
 When used to share, engage, connect, and tell stories, it’s a beautiful tool.
-It’sat its best.
-But when it’s used to live stream and — that’s at its worst.
+It’s benign online disinhibition at its best.
+But when it’s used to live stream murder and sexual assault — that’s toxic online disinhibition at its worst.
 And in the case of that sexual assault, at least 40 people watched it happen in real time, and not one of them reported it.

 How did this happen?